jeff-cardwell/adug_from_scratch_build/README.md

         > This is for PHP package authors to require in their composer.json.
 It will install their package to the correct location based on the specified package type."

-        Basically it will tell Composer what directory your required dependencies should be installed into.
+        Basically this tells Composer what directory your required dependencies should be installed into.

         https://github.com/composer/installers

-        This list is of the pre-defined types of Drupal packages that ```composer/installers``` allow you to use (it can be found in the link above).
+        This list is of the pre-defined types of *Drupal* packages that ```composer/installers``` allows you to use (it can be found in the link above).
 You'll be using these whenever you are creating composer.json files (for modules, themes, and whatnot) as the package `"type":`.
         - `drupal-core`